 JFK's adoptive parents in Clone High were a gay couple.
 He usually calls them "gay dads", but only in one episode, when he was doubting his sexuality, thanks to Wholesome Crossdresser Joan, he decides to join them in watching Will and Grace.
 He describes them as being like "My Two Dads, only gayer".

-One episode of Pinky and the Brain featured the eponymous duo raising a child created from their combined DNA thanks to a malfunction in Brain's cloning machine.
+One episode featured the eponymous duo raising a child created from their combined DNA thanks to a malfunction in Brain's cloning machine.
+The name of said episode, "Brinky", even functions as a decent Portmanteau Couple Name.

 Another episode had them in Kansas stumbling upon an alien spacecraft containing a baby with mysterious powers.
 Intrigued by the baby's abilities, Brain tried to raise him with Pinky; obviously it didn't work out.
 In the end, Pinky and the Brain put him back in the ship so that a childless couple could find him...

-An infamously controversial episode of the combination animated/live-action PBS series Postcards From Buster (an Arthur spinoff) had Buster visiting with a live-action real girl, who said she had "two moms."
-No more was said about her parents but the more conservative faction of The Powers That Be decided that was promoting the gay agenda, the episode was yanked, and used as an example of why all PBS funding should be immediately rescinded.
+An episode of the combination animated/live-action PBS series Postcards from Buster (an Arthur spinoff) had Buster visiting with a live-action real girl, who said she had "two moms".
+No more was said about her parents but the more conservative faction of The Powers That Be decided that was promoting the "gay agenda", the episode was yanked, and used as an example of why all PBS funding should be immediately rescinded.
+(And it wasn't like this was James Dobson raising a shit fit.
+No, the Secretary of Education was behind this clusterfuck, and even tried to get all funding pulled for Postcards From Buster.)

 Buddy G, My Two Moms and Me has, well, take a wild guess.